 The King of Dwarves' fight is divided in 3 phases:

 The King of Dwarves will fight the player, summoning mobs every 10 - 14 turns (or less when he's attacked).
 He can cast Life Link, which makes the minion take 1/2 of the damage dealt to the King of Dwarves.
 He may also teleport a minion between him & his enemy, stepping back in the process if necessary.

 Upon reaching 50 HP, the King of Dwarves teleports to his throne, becoming invulnerable & instantly killing all active minions.
 He then proceeds to summon 3 waves of enemies:

 3rd phase - The rest of his HP

 - 4 Dwarven Ghouls, summoned one at a time every 3 turns.
 This technically means you have 3 turns to defeat a Ghoul before it gains its self-revival ability.

 - 3 Dwarven Ghouls, with 1 Dwarf Monk / Warlock, summoned at a 1 turn interval.
-If the Warlock gets summoned, try getting to its melee range before it has a chance to degrade your equipment.
+If the Warlock gets summoned, try getting to its melee range before it has a chance to fire a magic attack.